-Now, the trail network is extensive in here.
-You can choose to do the Golden Cove Trail by itself or extend the hike by following the Seascape Trail (the scenery from this trail is top notch).
+Now, the trail network is extensive here.
+You can choose to do the Golden Cove Trail by itself or extend the hike by following the Seascape Trail (the scenery from this trail is top-notch).
 Eventually, you will arrive at the Point Vicente Interpretative Center where facilities such as restrooms and water fountains are available.

 - Access: From Palos Verdes Drive W, turn right on Calle Entradero.
 Park on the street and start the Golden Cove Trail.
 As an alternative, and I prefer this route, access the trails from the Point Vicente Interpretative Center.
 There is a big parking lot on site

 The interpretative center and lighthouse can be seen as part of the Vicente Bluffs Reserve but I am presenting them on their own since they can be visited in that way.
 You can stop by the center and walk a bit around for photos.
 Some of you may not be interested in the longer hike.